Being Share A.W.A.R.E.

 Children in this age group are more likely to be sharing and receiving content, and may make quick or impulsive decisions online without thinking about their actions.

-Being ‘Share A.W.A.R.E’ can help your child apply critical thinking skills before sharing any type of content that might be inappropriate, illegal or even participating in image-based abuse.
+Being ‘Share A.W.A.R.E’ can help your child apply critical thinking skills before sharing any type of content that might be inappropriate or illegal.

 You should encourage your child to think about the pros and cons of sharing something, particularly if it’s going to affect them, or someone else.

-Engaging in non-consensual image sharing, or image-based abuse, and being part of the distribution of child abuse material also has serious legal implications.
+Engaging in non-consensual image sharing and being part of the distribution of child abuse material also has serious legal implications.